 The owner’s had no clue

 The magnificence of the whole scenario (if there was one) was that the owner that housed these miserable humans (to this day) has no clue that they were remotely problematic!
 And THAT my friends is the BEAUTY of having a property manager.
+We are the sponge that soaks up all the suckiest parts of the business of owning investment property.

 Our office kept this problem tenant and all their abuses away from the owners the whole time!
 They were and still are clueless that their tenants did anything but pay the rent like clockwork and leave the home immaculate as our fabulous 20-page lease requires.
 Remember, they were well-qualified to rent the home on the front-end and they even received an excellent reference from us, as they complied fully with all terms of their contract, despite being horrible to deal with.